Are you among the mass who believes hamsters are herbivores?

 Besides protein, beef is known to be a great source of vitamin B12, zinc, and iron which are also part of a hamster’s nutritional requirements.

-½ teaspoon of egg can be given every 1 to 2 weeks to your hamster as long as it is boiled or scrambled.
+½ teaspoon of the egg can be given every 1 to 2 weeks to your hamster as long as it is boiled or scrambled.

 One egg contains about 7 grams of protein which is high compared to other foods.
 Raw eggs should never be fed to a hamster because they might contain pathogens like Salmonella which are highly dangerous for hamsters.